Table of Contents

 Almond Milk:

-- Almond milk lacks an adequate amount of protein needed for our bodily functions, such as muscle growth, hormone production, enzyme synthesis, skin and bone structure, etc.
+- Almond milk lacks adequate protein for bodily functions, such as muscle growth, hormone production, enzyme synthesis, skin and bone structure, etc.

 - It is not a good choice for infants as it interferes with iron absorption in the body and is low in protein.

-- Processed almond milk often comes with lots of additives like salt, sugar, emulsifiers, gums, flavors, lecithin, etc. These may cause gut problems, weight gain, dental cavities, and other chronic conditions if not in moderation.
+- Processed almond milk often contains many additives like salt, sugar, emulsifiers, gums, flavors, lecithin, etc. Without moderation, these may cause gut problems, weight gain, dental cavities, and other chronic conditions.

 An emulsifier called carrageenan is widely used in commercial almond milk for thickening and stabilizing.
 It is linked to harmful gastrointestinal effects.
 (19)